 You can think whatever you want about Colman's personal politics but it’s clear that he’s very, very, very, very good at poker.

 16. Thor Hansen Wins Spirit of Poker Award, Plays BOM

 It’s hard not to be inspired by Thor Hansen.

 The Norwegian Godfather of Poker was playing the game long before the boom and pioneered the WSOP for Scandinavian poker players.

 Sadly Hansen was diagnosed with terminal cancer three years ago but even that hasn’t slowed him down.
 Doctors are baffled by Hansen’s resiliency and claim he is “made of steel.”

 Hansen won PokerListings' Spirit of Poker award this year in the Living Legend category and even made it out to play the Battle of Malta.
 Talk about a best moment of the year.

-Check out this interview we did with the man/legend at the Battle of Malta.
+Check out this short documentary we did with the man/legend at the Battle of Malta.